How to Tension Guy Wires

 Direct Methods

 Direct measurement involves attaching a dynamometer to a come-along and wire-pulling grip combination.
-This method can be very accurate, as it places the load cell directly in line with the guy wire's load path.
+This method can be very accurate, as it places the load cell directly in line with a guy wire's load path.

 Indirect Methods